IreneKilgannon/pands-project/README.md

 This is my analysis of the Fisher's Iris data set for the programming and scripting module.

 ## Making a plan
-1. Using a readme for discussion  done
+1. Using a readme for discussion  decided.
-2. background research
+2. background research add some images
 3. write summary statistics to .txt file - done.
 Discussion next
-4. histograms - created a function, Create a module with all the plotting files?
+4. histograms - created a function, Create a module with all the plotting files?.
+Add discussion
-5. scatter plot /pair plot between all the variables
+5. scatter plot /pair plot between all the variables.
+Add discussion
-6. perhaps some linear regression plots
+6. perhaps some linear regression plots.
+Make a start today.
-7. calculate correlation coefficients
+7. calculate correlation coefficients, fix labels on heatmap. add discussion
 8. regression analysis https://campus.datacamp.com/courses/introduction-to-regression-with-statsmodels-in-python/simple-linear-regression-modeling?ex=1
 9. machine learning

 Ideally I would create modules, with all the functions required for the file and import them.
 Having trouble with this.
 Probably classes would be better but I don't understand, know enough about them!